What to Do in The East VillageNovember 26, 2014 - by City Guide

 What seems more like an open-air artistic bazaar than a street lined with apartments, St. Marks Place is a sort of "Santa Monica" of the east coast with t-shirt shops, CD stores, sidewalk shopping, and bars, though it has become more gentrified in recent years.
 But the real action in this area happens after the sun goes down: Non-descript doors hide some of the hippest places in the city; the sound of James Brown comes out of one bar while Celtic chanting comes from another.

-Two of Off-Broadway’s longest-running hits, Stomp and Blue Man Group, are also in the neighborhood, and Tango House, a nightly tango musical with outstanding professional musicians and dancers direct from Buenos Aires, is scheduled to open in 2013.
+Two of Off-Broadway’s longest-running hits, Stomp and Blue Man Group, are also in the neighborhood.
 Another highlight of the area is Tompkins Square Park, home to annual events like the Howl Festival and the Charlie Parker Jazz Festival and the Tompkins Square Dog Run.

 Contributors: Irene Ross, Kathy Novak, Derrell Bradford, Colin Carlson and Linda Sheridan